How to Audit Your Website Content

-Like any other big project, the best way to prepare is to get organized!
+Like any big project, the best way to prepare is to get organized!
 Whether you have a newly launched website or a site whose content has seen fresher days, it's a great time to assess what information your visitors want, need, or aren't using and take appropriate action to improve it.

 For those not so "Type A" website owners who aren't as excited about "getting organized" and wondering if this post is relevant to your website, answer this simple question: